Station-2290/bot/README.md

-# ☕ Coffee Shop WhatsApp Bot
+# ☕ Station2290 WhatsApp Bot

-A comprehensive WhatsApp Business chatbot for the Coffee Shop that enables customers to browse the menu, place orders, and receive assistance through natural language processing and voice message support.
+A comprehensive WhatsApp Business chatbot for Station2290 coffee shop that enables customers to browse the menu, place orders, and receive assistance through natural language processing and voice message support.
+Part of the Station2290 microservices ecosystem.

 ## 🌟 Features